4 effective self-directed learning strategies

 3. Give students space to test their guesses

-Although it was certainly not ideal, many education leaders learned a lot from trial and error throughout the COVID-19 pandemic.
-Researchers explored how teachers used open educational resources during the shift to online learning to promote self-directed science learning.
+Although it was certainly not ideal, many education leaders gleaned a lot from trial and error throughout the COVID-19 pandemic.
+Researchers explored how teachers used open educational resources during the shift to online instruction to promote self-directed science learning.
 Among other findings, the report highlights how trial and error—when deployed intentionally—can actually be a powerful learning strategy for students.

 Interactive opportunities like these can be a great way for students to practice self-directed discovery and expand their understanding of new concepts.